Ājīvika: Biography of Makkhali Gosala

 Makkhali Gosala (Pali; Sanskrit Gośala Maskariputra, c.
 484 BCE) is generally considered as the founder of the Ājīvika movement.
 Some sources state that Gosala was only a leader of a large Ājīvika congregation of ascetics, but not the founder of the movement himself.
 The Swedish Indologist Jarl Charpentier and others suggest the Ājīvika tradition existed in India well before the birth of Makkhali Gosala, citing a variety of ancient Indian texts.

-Gosala was believed to be born in Tiruppatur of Tiruchirappalli district in Tamil Nadu and was the son of Mankha, a professional mendicant.
+With regards to gosala early years, it is related in the Bhagavati that he was born in the settlement Saravana, in the vicinity apparently of the city of Savatthi.(Shravasti, Uttar Pradesh) and was the son of Mankha, a professional mendicant.
 His mother was Bhaddā.
 His name Gosala "cowshed" refers to his humble birthplace.

 Gosala is described in ancient texts as a contemporary of Mahavira, the 24th Tirthankara of Jainism, and of Gautama Buddha.
 The Jain Bhagavati Sutra refers to him as Gosala Mankhaliputta ("son of Mankhali").
 The text depicts Gosala as having been a disciple of Mahavira's for a period of six years, after which the two had a falling out and parted ways.
 According to the Bhagvati Sutra, Makkhali Gosala met with Mahāvīra again later in life, but Gosala asserted to Mahavira that he was not the same person.
 Makkhali Gosala referred to the example of a sesame plant which "had been pulled up, and had temporarily died, but it had been replanted and thus reanimated, becoming once more living, while the seven pods had developed".
-Gosāla declared that the original Gosāla who was Mahavira's companion once was dead, and that the soul now inhabiting the apparent Gosāla in front of him was a reanimated, completely different Gosala.
+Gosāla declared that the original Gosāla, who was Mahavira's companion, was once dead and that the soul now inhabiting the apparent Gosāla in front of him was a reanimated, different Gosala.
 This argument was declared a form of sophistry by Mahavira, and this led to a significant break in the relations between the two.
+The disputes arose in the between the two and thus they got separated.
+Gośāla was not the only follower of Mahāvīra who turned away from him also he started his new religion on the principle of absolute determinism and that's how the ajivika came into existence.